No kid zone: Reception

 In 2023 survey of 1,000 South Korean adults conducted by a private research group, 61.9% supported the implementation of no kid zones.
 Of married couples with children, 53.6% supported the implementation.
 70% of surveyed respondents believed that no kid zones were not discriminatory as long as other venues accepted parents with children.
 There are a number of reported reasons for enacting no kid zones.
 In a 2023 survey, the most commonly given reason (68% of respondents) was fear of legal liability if a child was injured.
 Some businesses enact such zones to avoid disturbing adult patrons.
 Other businesses may restrict customers of other ages such as teenagers or seniors.
 Exclusionary policies may also be enforced by businesses based on gender, relationship status, or occupation.

 No kid zones are controversial in South Korea.
 Some view the zones as discriminatory and inconvenient towards parents and children while others argue they are within the rights of business owners to enact.
 Women that fail to control their disruptive children are sometimes called "mom-choong", a pejorative term meaning "mom-roaches".
 The country has a low fertility rate and a greying population; some argue these zones exacerbate these issues.
 Yong Hye-in, a member of South Korea's National Assembly, advocates against no kid zones.
 She was denied entry to a cafe as a new mother and felt like she had been "expelled from society".
 She also believes that no kid zones contribute to cultural specific challenges faced by new parents in South Korea.
 In 2023, Hye-in held a press conference where she made a speech about no kid zones and brought her toddler.
 John Wall, a professor at Rutgers University, believes that businesses should prohibit disruptive behavior instead of children and that no kid zones "protect a supposed right of adults not to have to associate with [children]."
 Ann Marie Murnaghan, a professor at York University, believes that the zones constitute childism.
 Kim Ji-hak, a member of Diversity Korea, believes that exclusionary zones based on age or other characteristics are "clearly discriminatory by definition".

 Legal implications

 A 2017 decision by the National Human Rights Commission of Korea ruled that no kid zones were discriminatory, but this did not legally restrict them from existing.
-The decision concluded that no kid zones conflict with a child's right to equality under the constitution and the United Nation's Convention on the Rights of the Child.
+The decision concluded that no kid zones conflict with a child's right to equality under the constitution and the United Nations' Convention on the Rights of the Child.

 A number of local governments and politicians have proposed various pieces of legislation that aim to restrict such zones.
 In May 2023, Jeju Island proposed an ordinance that would prohibit businesses from enacting no kid zones, although one reporter expressed skepticism that it would be enacted.